accesscode-2-2/unit-0/lessons/week-2/2015-06-18_functions.md

 #Objective
+1. Ability to define and call a function
-1. Demonstrate an understanding of *abstraction*
+2. Demonstrate an understanding of *abstraction*

 # Functions